brumi1024/yarn-scheduler-ui/README.md

 ### State Management

 - Global state is managed with Zustand stores
-- Use React Query for server state management
 - Keep component state local when possible

 ### Testing